Deltares/hydromt/docs/dev/migrating-to-v1.rst

 core = "hydromt.models"
 ```

-To have post v1 core recognise there are a few new requirements:
+To have post v1 core recognize there are a few new requirements:
-1. There must be a dedicated seperate submodule for each of the plugins you want to implement (i.e. components, models and drivers need their own submodule)
+1. There must be a dedicated separate submodule for each of the plugins you want to implement (i.e. components, models and drivers need their own submodule)
 2. These submodules must have an `__init__.py` and this file must specify a `__all__` attribute.
-3. All objects listed in the `__all__` attribute will be made available as plugins in the relevant catagory.
+3. All objects listed in the `__all__` attribute will be made available as plugins in the relevant category.
 This means these submodules should not re-export anything that is not a plugin.
-4. Though this cannot be enforced in Python, there is a base class for each of the plugin catagories in core, which your objects should inherit from, this makes sure that you implement all the relevant functionality.
+4. Though this cannot be enforced in Python, there is a base class for each of the plugin categories in core, which your objects should inherit from, this makes sure that you implement all the relevant functionality.

 When you have specified the plugins you wish to make available to core in your `pyproject.toml`, all objects should be made available through a global static object called `PLUGINS`.
 This object has attributes
 for each of the corresponding plugin categories.